 Elevation: 10,271 ft

-Southeast Ridge Route, Class 4 by Livingston Douglas
+Southeast Ridge, Class 4 by Livingston Douglas

-Retraced my route down the southeast Ridge of WCP-2 then up the west Ridge of WCP-3; the traverse back to WCP-3 took just over an hour.
-Descended the gentle north ridge of WCP-3 down to a saddle then returned E then NE back down to Hoodoo Lake.
+Retraced my route down the southeast ridge of WCP-2 then up the west ridge of WCP-3.
+The traverse back to WCP-3 took just over an hour.
+Descended the gentle north ridge of WCP-3 down to a saddle then returned east then northeast back down to Hoodoo Lake.
 Be very careful when climbing the southeast ridge on WCP-2.
 This route is not for novices and has significant inherent dangers.